A Forever Home for a Husky in need

 She arrived here on 4 June, way too thin, yet full of life and so very happy.

-At least that's what we thought - then Tony and Catriona Steinborn wanted her as a companion for their 13 year old Cocker Spaniel Toby who with them was missing Kobi (the lovely white Husky pictures at the top of the page) who had passed away recently.
+At least that's what we thought - then Tony and Catriona Steinborn wanted her as a companion for their 13 year old Cocker Spaniel Toby who with them was missing Kobi (the lovely white Husky pictured at the top of the page) who had passed away recently.

-Tilly (now named Nalle) - a purebred Siberian Husky with a long coat (Woolly), grey and white with two blue eyes arrived here on 20 May.
+Nalle - a purebred Siberian Husky with a long coat (Woolly), grey and white with two blue eyes arrived here on 20 May.

 Aged at least 10 years, with her long coat matted, dirty and neglected for months, she had pneumonia on arrival from Renbury Animal Shelter in Sydney.

 Nalle went to Amanda in Canberra who had wanted an older Husky for some time.
+We heard that after a happy life, Nalle died (a tumour burst) on 28 February 2011

 You can read about long coats here: